Report Overview

 Overview

 Plastic pollution is infiltrating waterways worldwide, accumulating as toxic debris in marine life, and ultimately harming human health.
 Single-use plastics are the most pervasive plastic pollutants and, like all plastics, slowly break down into smaller particles that stay in the environment.
-Plastic is largely made from fossil fuels and production is expected to increase by more than 30% over the next decade.
-At a current national recycling rate of 5%, recycling won’t ever be able to keep pace with the production or generation of single-use plastics.
+Plastic is largely made from fossil fuels, and its production is expected to increase by more than 30% over the next decade.
+At a current national recycling rate of 5%, recycling will not be able to keep pace with the production or generation of single-use plastics.
+This resource provides an overview of the topic as well key components from NCEL's Zero Waste Policy Roadmap.

 Empower State Environmental Champions